profburke/git101/06-push.md

 #### Your Turn

 1. Create an additional commit on your new branch.
 Either edit an existing file, or add a new file.
-2. Now push the commits up to _origin_.
+2. Now push the commits up to the remote repository.

 #### Further Reading